Viola d'amore

-The viola d'amore (/it/; viol of love) is a 6- or 7-stringed musical instrument with additional sympathetic strings used chiefly in the baroque period.
+The viola d'amore (/it/; viol of love) is a 6- or 7-stringed musical instrument with additional sympathetic strings, which is often associated with music of the Baroque period.
 It is played under the chin in the same manner as the violin.
+A player of the instrument may be called a violist d'amore, or simply referred to as a viola d'amore player.

 Structure and sound

 1997 Viola d’amore, crafted by Eric, Nancy and Hans Benning, Benning Violins.

 The viola d'amore shares many features of the viol family.
-It looks like a thinner treble viol without frets and sometimes with sympathetic strings added.
-The six-string viola d'amore and the treble viol also have approximately the same ambitus or range of playable notes.
-Like all viols, it has a flat back.
-An intricately carved head at the top of the peg box is common on both viols and viola d'amore, although some viols lack one.
-Unlike the carved heads on viols, the viola d'amore's head occurs most often as Cupid blindfolded to represent the blindness of love.
+It looks like a thinner treble viol without frets and usually with sympathetic strings added.
+The six-string viola d'amore and the treble viol also have approximately the same range of playable notes, though the viola d'amore's repertoire generally makes greater use of the higher register.
+Like all instruments in the viol family, it has a flat back.
+An intricately carved head at the top of the peg box is common on both viols and viola d'amore, although some instruments lack one.
+Unlike the carved heads on viols, the viola d'amore's head appears most often in the shape of Cupid blindfolded, representing the blindness of love.
 This was one of the three usual sound hole shapes for viols as well.
 It is unfretted, and played much like a violin, being held horizontally under the chin.
-It is about the same size as the modern viola.
+It is about the same size as the modern viola, though its construction has never been entirely standardized and instruments tend to vary slightly in size.